A reading

 Inventory

-21 posts across R4NT magazine (17) and companion blog (4), spanning 2006–2010.
-Contributions lean heavily electronic, house, disco, broken beat, and world music — consistent with R4NT's curation aesthetic.
+Twenty-one posts in total — seventeen on R4NT magazine and four on the companion blog — spanning August 2006 to July 2010.
+Contributions lean heavily electronic, house, disco, broken beat, soul and world music — consistent with R4NT's curation aesthetic.
+The blog presence is small and specific: four short field dispatches from Sónar 2010 in Barcelona, filed alongside the magazine's longer Sónar essay.

 Freer writes with disciplined enthusiasm, favoring descriptive precision over gimmickry.
-Reviews employ a distinctive lexicon — "soul-kissed," "pulsating," "ethereal," "cosmonautic" — applied with earnest specificity.
+Reviews employ a distinctive lexicon — "soul-kissed," "pulsating," "ethereal," "cosmonautic," "horizontal," "string-laced," "string-kissed," "key-laced," "broken-electroid" — applied with earnest specificity.
+Compound coinages multiply happily ("soulyjazzinfunkaphonic," "electechdubno," "funkedup-discoey-souly").
 He balances technical observation (synth textures, percussion patterns, structural choices) against emotional impact.
 Phrases like "genuinely escapist yet paradoxically resonates deeply with real life" reveal a critic attuned to paradox and nuance.
-The tone avoids cynicism; even mild reservations come clothed in respect.
+The tone avoids cynicism; even mild reservations come clothed in respect ("a 2 hit wonder?"; "you can't help wondering what else Dego and Marc have up their sleeves!!!").
 Sample construction is deliberate: opens with artist biography or label context, moves into track-by-track highlights, closes with a value judgment.

-Early work (2006–2007) establishes eclecticism: seasonal compilations bundling 20–30 albums across house, funk, soul, Latin, indie, and downtempo.
+Early work (2006–2007) establishes eclecticism: seasonal compilations bundling 20–30 albums across house, funk, soul, Latin, indie, broken beat, and downtempo.
 A city guide to York (2006) shows range beyond music.
-By 2008–2009, focus narrows into artist profiles and individual album reviews, suggesting deeper engagement.
+By 2008–2009, focus narrows into single-artist profiles and individual album reviews, suggesting deeper engagement: Mr. Scruff's Ninja Tuna, Calm, Glass Candy, DJ Marky, Anthony Collins, Woolfy vs Projections, the Bucketheads.
 The "Influences" and "Artist Profile" series emerge as signatures.
-Late material (2010) includes festival reportage — Sónar coverage balances firsthand observation, historical context, setlist detail.
+Late material (2010) is festival reportage: a long-form Sónar essay on the magazine plus four punchy day-by-day blog dispatches.
 A throughline: infrastructure matters.
 He privileges context — label history, artist background, sonic genealogy — before diving into present records.

 Standout pieces

-- Sónar 2010 — Barcelona, Spain — His magnum opus, a 3,000-word festival essay blending atmosphere, artist critique, and personal stamina.
-Captures venue layout, crowd demographics, emotional peaks, logistical friction.
+- Sónar 2010 — Barcelona, Spain — His magnum opus.
+A 3,000-word festival essay blending venue layout, atmosphere, artist critique, crowd demographics, the rise of "Off Sónar" parties, emotional peaks and logistical friction.
+Captures the Catalan-passion-plus-aircraft-hangar character of the event.

 - Jon Freer's City Guides — York — Architectural and historical travel writing showcasing versatility; orderly, informative, generous.